komrad36/SortingNetworks/README.md

-*I present novel and state-of-the-art sorting of 4 int32_t and sorting of 6 int8_t, as examples, using SSE4, and some thoughts and notes on fast sorting of small fixed-size arrays.*
+*SUMMARY: I present novel and state-of-the-art sorting of 4 int32_t and sorting of 6 int8_t, as examples, using SSE4, and some thoughts and notes on fast sorting of small fixed-size arrays.*